cgeeng/bg_arena_planner/instructions/README.md

 they can be added to the GameList.
 Both of them have classes already associated with them [GameList](src/main/java/student/GameList.java) and [Planner](src/main/java/student/Planner.java) respectively.
 This was to make sure you used the correct constructors.

 > [!IMPORTANT]
 > Just because we provided the base class does NOT mean all the functions you need are there.
 Just the public ones that are part of the interface.
-Additionally, we added multiple additional classes for this program as support / utility classes!
+In our solution, we added multiple additional classes for this program as support / utility classes, and multiple private methods to each class!
+>
+> You **cannot** modify the interfaces IGameList or IPlanner or the constructor types for GameList or Planner.
+Everything else you can modify as needed.
+The autograder unit tests will be based on GameList and Planner, thus the reason you cannot modify them.

 Your goal is to implement those two interfaces, so you have a working program.
 You will find that you will need to additional classes to make your life simpler.
 While you are only implementing a small portion of this program, that focuses on equality and sorting of data structures - don't let that fool you.
 It can take a lot to think about the logistics of the ordering, and how to break it down into smaller more manageable parts.
 Take your time to do that.

 We suggest that for Module 05 - you implement the GameList, and some of the Planner (mainly the filter portions), and also finish the technical questions in [Report.md](../Report.md).
 Then in Module 06, you can add the sorts, and probably update GameList now that you have more tools to work with.
 This will help spread out a deceptively small assignment, as it isn't small at all once you start working on all the options.

+> [!TIP]
+> We have included a sample completed program you can try out.
+No promise that it is
+> 100% bullet proof, and probably some typos, but you can get the idea
+> of how the final program works.
+If you go into the sample_working directory, you can run the program with the following command:
+> ```console
+> bin/bg_arena_planner
+>    or if windows
+> bin\bg_arena_planner.bat
+> ```
+> Both commands will execute the .jar file in the lib directory while properly setting the path.
+For macOS and linux,
+> you may need to add the execute permission to the file (`chmod +x bin/bg_arena_planner`).

 ### :fire: Task 1: Design